Bukovina: Ukrainian community

-Ukrainian national sentiment re-ignited in the 1840s.
-Officially started in 1848, the nationalist movement gained strength in 1869, when the Ruska Besida Society was founded in Chernivtsi.
+Similar to other ethnicities in the Austrian Empire, a national sentiment ignited in the 1840s among ethnic Ukrainians.
+Originally started during the Revolutions of 1848, the nationalist movement gained strength in 1869, when the Ruska Besida Society was founded in Czernowitz.
 By the 1890s, Ukrainians were represented in the regional diet and Vienna parliament, being led by Stepan Smal-Stotsky.
 Beside Stotsky, other important Bukovinian leaders were Yerotei Pihuliak, Omelian Popovych, Mykola Vasylko, Orest Zybachynsky, Denys Kvitkovsky, Sylvester Nikorovych, Ivan and Petro Hryhorovych, and Lubomyr Husar.
 The first periodical in the Ukrainian language, Bukovyna (published from 1885 until 1918) was published by the populists since the 1880s.
 The Ukrainian populists fought for their ethnocultural rights against the Austrians.

 Peasant revolts broke out in Hutsul areas in the 1840s, with the peasants demanding more rights, socially and politically.
 Likewise, nationalist sentiment spread among the Romanians.
 As a result, more rights were given to Ukrainians and Romanians, with five Ukrainians (including notably Lukian Kobylytsia), two Romanians and one German elected to represent the region.
 The Ukrainians won representation at the provincial diet as late as 1890, and fought for equality with the Romanians also in the religious sphere.
 This was partly achieved only as late as on the eve of World War I. However, their achievements were accompanied by friction with Romanians.
 Overpopulation in the countryside caused migration (especially to North America), also leading to peasant strikes.
 However, by 1914 Bukovina managed to get "the best Ukrainian schools and cultural-educational institutions of all the regions of Ukraine."
 Beside Ukrainians, also Bukovina's Germans and Jews, as well as a number of Romanians and Hungarians, emigrated in 19th and 20th century.

 Ethnic groups in Bukovina 1775–1930 (Ukrainians in red, Romanians in green).